SOLUTIONS FOR EMERGING MARKETS

 - Adopting a lean manufacturing strategy

-Success of the programme depended upon the expertise of the team to assemble the right partners.
-DHL Supply Chain invested a significant amount of time and effort integrating the incumbent North American suppliers, as well as training suppliers on both continents in how the programme worked.
+Success of the program depended upon the expertise of the team to assemble the right partners.
+DHL Supply Chain invested a significant amount of time and effort integrating the incumbent North American suppliers, as well as training suppliers on both continents in how the program worked.
 The trade financing partner selected seamlessly managed the buy/sell transactions – including inventory financing – between suppliers.
 And DHL Supply Chain’s own International Services team in Detroit closely managed every detail of the implementation.

 The solution fully complied with the manufacturer’s launch schedule for pilots and ongoing production operations.
-It standardised, streamlined and enhanced the manufacturer’s international supply chain processes – a key to successfully entering distant markets.
+It standardized, streamlined and enhanced the manufacturer’s international supply chain processes – a key to successfully entering distant markets.

 The market-entry solution delivered the desired results.
 The customer:

 - Avoided China’s 30 percent import tariff by working cooperatively with local manufacturers and establishing sourcing relationships with sub-component manufacturers

 - Gained emerging-market expertise quickly without the cost of building its own infrastructure in each market